Efficient Wideband DoA Estimation with a Robust Iterative Method for Uniform Circular Arrays: Wideband DoA Estimation

-In this paper, the number of floating-point operations (FLOPs) is used to represent the computational complexity.
-We first discuss the computational complexity of RIPF-CSM with RSS method in a single iteration.
-The complexity of arithmetic operations and logic judgements in Algorithm 1 is easy to count, and thus we focus on the other operations, including trigonometric
+In this subsection, the computational complexities of the proposed RIPF-CSM and some benchmark methods are discussed, where the number of floating-point operations (FLOPs) is used to represent the computational complexity.

-functions, SVD and EVD.
-The computational complexity of trigonometric function is regarded as a small and constant amount of FLOPs which varies at the demands of different precisions \cite{ref33}.
-In addition, the computational complexity of SVD is generally twice as much as that of EVD \cite{ref34} whose complexity is expressed as $\mathcal{O}(M^3)$ FLOPs \cite{ref35}.
-Based on the above arguments and the details in Algorithm 1, the total computational complexity of the RIPF-CSM with RSS method is calculated as $\mathcal{O}(2Z_{\text{in}}^{(i)}{{M}^{2}}[M+8{{K}_{f}}+16\sum\limits_{n=1}^{\hat{N}_{i-1}}R_n^\theta(i)R_n^\phi(i)/(v_\theta v_\phi)])$ by summarizing the complexity of all operations and just keeping the highest order terms of the parameters in the complexity expression.
+For clarity, the computational complexity of RIPF-CSM with the RSS method in a single iteration is analysed first.
+The complexities of some special operations including the trigonometric function, SVD and EVD in Algorithm 1 are discussed as follows.
+The trigonometric function requires a small and constant amount of FLOPs with a certain demand of precision \cite{ref32}.
+Besides, the computational complexity of SVD is generally twice as much as that of EVD \cite{ref33} whose complexity is expressed as $\mathcal{O}(M^3)$ FLOPs \cite{ref34}.
+Considering these operations together with the remaining arithmetic operations and logic judgements, the overall computational complexity of the RIPF-CSM with the RSS method is $\mathcal{O}\Big(2Z_{\text{in}}^{(i)}{{M}^{2}}[M+8{{K}_{f}}+16\sum\limits_{n=1}^{\hat{N}_{i-1}}R_n^\theta(i)R_n^\phi(i)/(v_\theta v_\phi)]\Big)$ by summarizing the complexities of all operations and just keeping the highest order terms of the parameters in the expression.